 Before we can start aligning reads to a reference genome, the genome sequence needs to be indexed.
-This means sorting the genome into easily searched chunks.
+This means sorting the genome into easily searched chunks, a bit like an index in a book.

 Task 7: Generating an index file from the reference sequence